code-alchemist01/Astralis-Engine/README.md

 ## License

-This project is open source.
-Please check the repository for license information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Future Enhancements